ShabbySaliors/ShipBattles/README.md

 - "Q"

 To Save:
-- Enter
+- Pausing/unpausing auto-saves the game.

 To Cheat:
 - "C"

 # Work Complete
 - Live action Gameplay
-- Ships and Bases get destroyed by the project bullets from our ship
+- Ships and Bases get destroyed by the project bullets from our ship (in the Bases' case, the player and the AI can damage them)
 - The AI ships follow the player and attack
 - High Scores
 - Unlimited Levels
-- Tame Based Scoring
+- Time Based Scoring
 - Cheat Mode
 - Username Entry
 - Main Menu (Help, Title, About)
 - Infinite World
-- Save Load
+- Save/Load
 - Pausing
 - Game Status Panel
 - Asteroid Collisions
-- Extra lives
+- Extra lives (or more accurately in this case, "hitpoints")
 - Sounde Effects/ Music
 - Difficulty selection at begining of game

 # Known Issues
-- The Infinite world does not calculate collitions when you proceed up and left
 - Objects spawn on top of each other.
--
+- The player's ship starts off moving in a random direction until the WASD keys are pressed

 # Gameplay Link

+## Final Release
+- Put the link here, please!

 ## RC
 - https://tinyurl.com/shipbattlesrc